tdep-developers/tdep/paper/paper.md

 - `canonical_configuration`: Create supercells with thermal displacements from the force constants via Monte Carlo sampling from a classical and quantum canonical distribution.
 - `generate_structure`: Generate supercells of target size that are as cubic as possible to maximize the largest possible real-space cutoff for the force constants.

-A separate python library for interfacing with different DFT and force field codes through the atomic simulation environment (ASE) [CITE Ask], as well as processing and further analysis of TDEP output files is available as well [CITE tdeptools].
+A separate python library for interfacing with different DFT and force field codes through the atomic simulation environment (ASE) [@Larsen.2017], as well as processing and further analysis of TDEP output files is available as well [@tdeptools].

 ## Overview of results